stfmarkov/project-finder/README.md

   - Add projects to exclude in the listing ( Not implemented )

-- find ( Not implemented ) - Directly find a project by alias, list all that match the search, the search is applied over the already found and saved in the config files
+- find - Directly find a project by alias, list all that match the search, the search is applied over the already found and saved in the config files

 ## Project actions